Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

     ]
 )

-# returns batch actions results in the same order as the inputted tasks
+# returns batch actions results in the same order as the inputted actions
 result = poller.result()

 first_action_result = next(result)